Who Qualifies to Have Their Criminal Record Expunged in California?

 Under California Law, most misdemeanors and certain felonies can be expunged from your record.
 You are may be eligible to have your case dismissed if:

-1) If you have been convicted of an infraction, a misdemeanor or a felony that could have been charged as a misdemeanor (wobbler)* OR you were convicted of a straight felony but were not sentenced to state prison.
+- If you have been convicted of an infraction, a misdemeanor or a felony that could have been charged as a misdemeanor (wobbler)* OR you were convicted of a straight felony but were not sentenced to state prison

 - a traffic infraction

-3) You have successfully completed probation or the court has granted early release form probation.
+- You have successfully completed probation or the court has granted early release form probation

-4) You have paid all court ordered restitution, fines and fees associated with your case.
+- You have paid all court ordered restitution, fines and fees associated with your case

-5) You are not on probation for any offense.
+- You are not on probation for any offense

-6) You are not charged with any new offense.
+- You are not charged with any new offense

 If NO probation was ordered and you were convicted of a misdemeanor or certain infractions, you are eligible for an expungement it:

-5) You are law abiding and have “lived an honest and upright life” since your date of conviction.
+- You are law abiding and have “lived an honest and upright life” since your date of conviction

 How Do I Get My Criminal Record Expunged?

-Contact us today to talk about expungement.
-At the Law offices of Jerod Gunsberg, Attorney Jerod Gunsberg will personally review your court file with you to make sure that you qualify for expungment.
+Contact Los Angeles attorney Jerod Gunsberg today to talk about expungement.
+Mr. Gunsberg will personally review your court file with you to make sure that you qualify for expungement.

 If you believe there are errors in the court file, we will investigate further.
-If you qualify for expungement, then Mr. Gunsberg files a petition with the court to “reduce and dismiss” the conviction (if it is a felony conviction) or to “dismiss” the conviction (if it is a misdemeanor).
+If you qualify for expungement, Mr. Gunsberg will file a petition with the court to “reduce and dismiss” the conviction (if it is a felony conviction) or to “dismiss” the conviction (if it is a misdemeanor).

 If I get my record “expunged” does that mean the conviction completely disappears from my record?

-No. The conviction still shows up on your record.
-Your record is not expunged, cleared or sealed.
-Another line is added to your record which shows that your case was “dismissed.”
-The fact that you were convicted still appears on your record.
-Your record also shows that the case was later dismissed.
-In fact, the proper term for the procedure is actually “dismissal.”
+No. The conviction will still show up on your record.
+Your record will not be expunged, cleared or sealed, however, another line will be added to your record showing that your case was “dismissed.”
+The fact that you were convicted will still appear on your record.
+Your record will also show that the case was later dismissed.
+In fact, the proper term for the procedure typically referred to as “expungement” is actually “dismissal.”

 If I get my record expunged, can I tell an employer I was never convicted of a crime?